Urge EC with folded hands to curtail poll schedule amid COVID-19 surge: Mamata | Politics

 The CM further said that she and other leaders of her party would not hold any rally in congested areas.

 Calling the BJP a party of ''rioters and war mongers'', she told people gathered at the rally, ''Don't allow them (saffron party leaders) to turn Bengal into Gujarat.''
-PTI SUS RMS RMS
+Referring to the incident of firing in Cooch Behar, Banerjee said, ''They conspire to kill people by opening fire on voters.
+Your vote will be the reply to their bullet.''
+Four persons died on April 10 in Sitalkuchi area of Cooch Behar when central forces opened fire in ''self defence'' allegedly after coming under attack from locals.

+The TMC supremo has, on several occasions in the past, claimed that central forces were working on the instructions of ''home ministry run by Amit Shah''.

+She had also said that the CAPF personnel were ''assaulting voters'' in some places, asking them to vote for the BJP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)